Lost Username or Password? Click here.

 Numbers vs. Narratives: Best Practices for Cost Analysis & Legal Strategy in Construction Defect Matters

 This session provides a comprehensive primer on cost estimating and best practices for preparing cost-of-repair estimates in litigated construction defect cases.
 Attendees will gain a deeper understanding of how cost estimates are developed, the strengths and limitations of cost databases and estimating software, and techniques for analyzing subcontractor estimates.
 Key distinctions between soft costs and hard costs will also be covered, along with other fundamental principles of cost estimating.
 In addition to technical considerations, this session will explore legal strategies for deposing cost experts, voir dire, crafting a compelling narrative for trial, and positioning for settlement.
-Practical scenarios and situations will be discussed to illustrate the importance of having a working knowledge of cost estimating.
+Practical scenarios and situations will be discussed to illustrate the importance of having a working knowledge of cost estimating. dux, LLC is a specialized professional services firm providing forensic engineering, cost engineering, project advisory, claims resolution, and expert witness testimony to law firms, contractors, insurance carriers, and sureties.
+Our team of experienced professionals offers critical analysis and strategic guidance, helping clients navigate complex projects and disputes with precision and confidence.
+Driven by our core values, we operate with integrity, demand excellence, act with urgency, remain authentic, and embrace every challenge as problem-solvers.

 Ryan Phillips, PE, MSCE, CCM, CEP, PSP, EVP, LEED AP